Basic Aircraft Fuel System

 Fuel is feed through conductive piping to make sure that no static charge is build up.
 Fuel is strained at tank exit, lowest point in the system at the gascolator and finally at the fine filter before the carburetor.
 The gascolator is a pre-flight inspection point where fuel can be drained and dirt removed.

 Usually a rotary valve and enables fuel to be routed from one or more tanks to the engines.
 In case of multi-engine aircraft cross feeding must be possible as a safety measure.
 With fuel injected engines (gasoline or diesels) the valve should be able to route the return fuel to the actual tank in use.

 Fuel selector valve must provide a positive feel when selecting a tank, positioned easily without the possibility that the valve inadvertently changes position by leg movement of the pilot.

 This pump is mechanically driven by the engine providing pressurized fuel to the injection system or carburetors.
 There should be a pressure gauge in the cockpit to indicate proper functioning of this pump.
-If it should ever fail, switch on the auxiliary pump.
+If it should ever fail, you must switch on the auxiliary pump.

 The pump delivers fuel at a constant pressure enabled through a pressure relief valve and any excess recirculates inside the pump.
-Usually a bypass make sure that fuel keeps flowing when this pump is not operating.
+Usually a bypass valve make sure that fuel keeps flowing when this pump is not operating.

 Auxiliary or boost pump are installed to assist the engine pump and they also purge fuel lines from vapor, prime the cylinders of fuel injection systems and provide pressure when starting the engine.

 The priming system delivers fuel bypassing the carb and the engine will suck in fuel if the primer pump is not locked.
 Make sure the primer is locked after use.
-If not it will cause a very rich mixture at idle and rough running.
+If not, it will cause a very rich mixture at idle and rough running.
 Black smoke can be seen from the exhaust in such a case.